 Arts and Crafts Architecture in America

-There are some very notable distinctions that set houses from the Arts and Crafts period apart from those from other periods.
-Bungalows are the most famous style of the period, followed by Craftman style, Mission style and Prairie style.
+There are some notable distinctions that set houses from the Arts and Crafts period apart from those from other periods: rooflines, open rooms, hearths, simple adornment, and a focus on natural materials are just some of the differences from Victorian and Queen Anne styles, Antebellum and Colonials.
+Bungalows are the most famous style of the period, followed by Craftsman style, Mission style and Prairie style.

 Although you can find bungalows across America, other house styles were designed to better reflect the climate and environment they were in.
 In the Midwest, Frank Lloyd Wright invented the Prairie style.
 Although this style featured two or more stories, its use of straight, horizontal lines gives one the impression of a low, flat house that mimics the flatness of the plains and prairies of the Midwest.

 Further east, cold weather and hilly terrain made the bungalow less practical and the prairie homes less popular.
 Many areas of the eastern United States were already populated with Victorian houses and farmsteads that were built with the climate in mind.
 However, Craftsman Guild founder Gustav Stickley (living outside of Syracuse, NY), found news ways to express the Arts and Crafts ideals with house plans based on existing Four Square, Colonial, Cottage and Stick styles.

 Mission Style homes were inspired by the adobe structures built in the southwestern U.S. by Spanish missionaries.
 They were not truly considered part of the Arts and Crafts movement, but their popularity in some parts of the western U.S. merit mention because Mission architecture followed the ideals of the Movement by being made of natural, indigenous materials and fit the character of the environment very well.